What type of content do you primarily create?

 10. Repeat steps 4–9 for each subtitle you want to add.

-11. Once finished, save your video by going to File > Share > File
+11. Once finished, save your video by going to File > Share > File.

 Or click the share icon in the top right corner.
 Click Export and choose the destination folder to save the video.

-1. Launch iMovie on your iPhone or iPad.
+- Launch iMovie on your iPhone or iPad.

-2. Choose the Start New Project option.
+- Choose the Start New Project option.
 Click Movie and then import the video or photos you need from your device.

-3. Tap a video clip or photo in the timeline to access the inspector at the bottom and make editing options appear.
+- Tap a video clip or photo in the timeline to access the inspector at the bottom and make editing options appear.

-4. Tap the T (Titles) button at the bottom of the screen and select a title style.
+- Tap the T (Titles) button at the bottom of the screen and select a title style.

-5. To remove titles, tap None.
+- To remove titles, tap None.

-6. To reposition the title, tap and drag it to the desired location on the screen.
+- To reposition the title, tap and drag it to the desired location on the screen.

-7. To edit the title text, tap the sample title, then tap Edit and type your new title.
+- To edit the title text, tap the sample title, then tap Edit and type your new title.

-8. To edit the subtitle duration, tap the title in the timeline and drag the edges of the title box where you need it.
+- To edit the subtitle duration, tap the title in the timeline and drag the edges of the title box where you need it.

-9. Tap Done on the keyboard once finished.
+- Tap Done on the keyboard once finished.

 A video clip or photo with a title will have a T icon in the upper-left corner of the timeline.

-Best practices for creating effective subtitles and captions in iMovie
+Best practices for subtitles in iMovie

 Want to ensure your captions or subtitles improve the viewer experience?
 Here are some best practices to follow:

-Font and placement
+Font and subtitle placement

-• Functional trumps fancy.
+- Functional trumps fancy.
 Opt for clean, easy-to-read fonts like Arial or Helvetica.
 Decorative or script-like styles can be challenging to understand, especially on smaller screens.

-• Choose a font size large enough for viewers to read comfortably, considering where your video will be viewed (phone, computer, etc.).
+- Choose a font size large enough for viewers to read comfortably, considering where your video will be viewed (phone, computer, etc.).

-• Leave adequate space between lines of text to prevent them from appearing cluttered and challenging to follow.
+- Leave adequate space between lines of text to prevent them from appearing cluttered and challenging to follow.

-• Place captions or subtitles strategically on the screen so they don’t obscure important visual elements (but remain easily visible).
+- Place captions or subtitles strategically on the screen so they don't obscure important visual elements (but remain easily visible).

-Timing and synchronization
+Subtitle timing and synchronization

-• Don’t overload viewers with text in one go.
+- Don't overload viewers with text in one go.
 Include concise phrases that allow viewers to read and absorb information without feeling overwhelmed

-• Use high-contrast color combinations for the text and background so that viewers with visual impairments can easily read the captions.
+- Use high-contrast color combinations for the text and background so that viewers with visual impairments can easily read the captions.

-• When there are multiple speakers, include speaker identification within the captions to help viewers understand who's saying what, especially in fast-paced dialogue.
+- When there are multiple speakers, include speaker identification within the captions to help viewers understand who's saying what, especially in fast-paced dialogue.

-Standardized formatting
+Standardized subtitle formatting

-• Proper capitalization, punctuation, and reading speed recommendations matter.
+- Proper capitalization, punctuation, and reading speed recommendations matter.
 Look for online resources or industry standards for specific formatting details.

-• Adhere to standard conventions, like using brackets for sounds or side conversations within captions, so viewers effectively interpret non-verbal cues and context.
+- Adhere to standard conventions, like using brackets for sounds or side conversations within captions, so viewers effectively interpret non-verbal cues and context.

-Limitations of adding subtitles and captions in iMovie
+Limitations of subtitles in iMovie

 While iMovie provides basic tools for adding subtitles and captions, it has several limitations:

-• Creating subtitles in iMovie is time-consuming and labor-intensive, requiring manual typing or importing and synchronizing text files.
+- Creating subtitles in iMovie is time-consuming and labor-intensive, requiring manual typing or importing and synchronizing text files.

-• You can’t export subtitles as an SRT file to use them with another video captioning tool.
+- You can't export subtitles as an SRT file to use them with another video captioning tool.

-• iMovie lacks advanced captioning features such as automatic transcript generation or sophisticated caption formatting.
+- iMovie lacks advanced captioning features such as automatic transcript generation or sophisticated caption formatting.
 This absence can make the process inefficient, especially for users working on professional-quality videos.

-• iMovie does not support simultaneous collaboration, which can be a drawback for team projects.
+- iMovie does not support simultaneous collaboration, which can be a drawback for team projects.

-• Relying on manual transcription or copying text from external text files leaves room for errors.
+- Relying on manual transcription or copying text from external text files leaves room for errors.

 While iMovie remains an intuitive tool for basic video editing, its subtitle and captioning capabilities may not meet the needs of all users, particularly those working on longer or more complex projects.
+The lack of SRT file import functionality and automatic subtitle generation continues to be a limitation in current versions of iMovie.

 Try Descript for free now.